 Medical Assistants maintain the daily workflow of a medical office.
 They work directly with physician and patient to ensure a productive experience in a variety of health care environments.

 Work activities for a medical assistant vary depending on the medical setting but often include customer service, administrative and clinical tasks.

 The Medical Assistant program prepares students for both front-office clerical and back-office clinical medical assistant responsibilities by providing cognitive (knowledge), psychomotor (skills), and affective (behavior) learning competencies.
 Clark College's Medical Assistant Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), on recommendation of the Medical Assisting Education Review Board (MAERB).
 Graduates of Clark College's Medical Assisting program are eligible to sit for the American Association of Medical Assistants (AAMA) Certified Medical Assistant Examination, as well as, the national certification for Medical Assistants.
 To gain employment as a Certified Medical Assistant students must graduate from the program and pass both certifications.

 Employment opportunities for Medical Assistants can be found in medical offices and outpatient facilities.
-The U.S. Department of Labor projects medical assistant jobs growing at a rate of 14 percent, with a median wage in the Portland-Vancouver area estimated at $17.27 per hour.
+The U.S. Department of Labor projects medical assistant jobs growing at a rate of 14 percent over the next five years, with a median wage in the Portland-Vancouver area estimated at $17.94 per hour.

 Applications are accepted at any time however this is a limited-entry program.
 Candidates who meet the preliminary requirements will be considered for winter-term entry.

 In compliance with CAAHEP, Clark College makes public annual program outcomes.

 Five–year average outcomes for the Clark College Medical Assistant Program: